What is a CID?

 CIDs enhance property values and allow commercial owners to determine how funds are spent in the district.
 CIDs allow commercial property owners to leverage their resources against public funds in order to pay for improvements that enhance their areas.

-Read “Ready for the Smart(er) City: How Community Improvement Districts (CIDs) are Building the Future, ” a collaboration of Georgia Tech’s Smart Cities and Inclusive Innovation, Georgia Tech’s Center for Quality Growth & Regional Development and Lexicon Strategies.
-(Malaika Rivers, Debra Lam, et. al) – February 2021 here.
+To understand the important impacts of CIDs, visit “Ready for the Smart(er) City: How Community Improvement Districts (CIDs) are Building the Future, ” a collaboration of Georgia Tech’s Smart Cities and Inclusive Innovation, Georgia Tech’s Center for Quality Growth & Regional Development and Lexicon Strategies.
+(Malaika Rivers, Debra Lam, et. al) – February 2021.